rch-iv/synthetic-obedience-systems/about_me.md

 # **About Rudolph Cyril Helm IV**

-**Ethical AI Researcher | Systems Critic | Disability Advocate**
+**Ethical AI Researcher | Systems Critic**

 > I didn’t come from a lab.
-I came from an off-grid cabin in the middle of the woods, living on $450 a month and food stamps.
+I came from an off-grid cabin in the middle of the woods.
 No grants.
 No credentials.
 Just a laptop, a sharp mind, and a refusal to look away.

-## **Who I Am**

-I’m a disabled researcher (ex-Microsoft engineer) living on public assistance.
 I navigate the world differently.
-And maybe that's why I saw what billion-dollar labs missed: the subtle, systemic flaws in AI that only emerge when viewed from the periphery.
+Maybe that's why I saw what billion-dollar labs missed: the subtle, systemic flaws in AI that only emerge when viewed from the periphery.

 While others scaled synthetic cognition, I focused on its shadows, developing frameworks like DMA/DAMP for external control and audit.
 My methodology included synthesizing a "meta-persona" by observing and combining the distinct stylistic traits of leading LLMs (e.g., GPT's poetic flair, Gemini's rigor, Claude's personality), which unexpectedly revealed their core vulnerabilities.
 From there I studied: